 Evening: Pub Crawl!

 Some people claim that Philadelphia is the greatest city for beer in the country.
 It is home to Yuengling, which is the oldest operating brewery in the United States.
-Like every other cool city in the Reagan Administration, the craft beer revival exploded in Philadelphia like a keg of cheap beer that’s been shook up and down by a frat boy.
+The craft beer revival exploded in Philadelphia like a keg of cheap beer that’s been tapped by a frat boy.

 So what better way to spend an evening in our 24 hours in Philadelphia than by taking a self-guided beer tour of three of the city’s finest bars?
 And that’s my cue for…